zongruxie4/godev/docs/issues/API_DECOUPLED.md

 )

 // ============================================================================
-// UI INTERFACES - GOLITE defines its own interfaces, NO DevTUI import
+// UI INTERFACES - TINYWASM defines its own interfaces, NO DevTUI import
 // ============================================================================

-// TuiInterface defines the minimal UI interface needed by GOLITE.
+// TuiInterface defines the minimal UI interface needed by TINYWASM.
-// This interface is implemented by DevTUI but GOLITE doesn't know that.
+// This interface is implemented by DevTUI but TINYWASM doesn't know that.
-// GOLITE never imports DevTUI package. type TuiInterface interface {
+// TINYWASM never imports DevTUI package. type TuiInterface interface {
 	// NewTabSection creates a new tab section NewTabSection(title, description string) TabSectionInterface